-DUBUQUE, Iowa—Dupaco Community Credit Union early Monday discovered and removed a fraudulent card skimmer at its drive-up automated teller machine (ATM) located at its Key West, Iowa branch.
+DUBUQUE, Iowa—Dupaco Community Credit Union early Monday discovered and removed an ATM card skimmer device from a drive-up automated teller machine (ATM) located at its Key West, Iowa branch.

-As part of the credit union’s daily ATM service protocols, Dupaco staff spotted a skimmer device early Monday morning, according to Todd Link, Dupaco senior vice president of risk management and remote delivery.
+Dupaco staff spotted the fraudulent device early Monday morning during the course of the credit union’s daily ATM service protocols, , according to Todd Link, Dupaco senior vice president of risk management and remote delivery.
 Law enforcement officers were notified and are inspecting records and camera footage.

-In a follow-up inspection with an extensive review of surveillance footage, the credit union also believes a skimmer may have periodically been attached to its Hillcrest drive-up ATM in Dubuque on the morning of Dec.
+In a follow-up inspection with an extensive review of surveillance footage, the credit union also believes an ATM card skimmer may have periodically been attached to its Hillcrest drive-up ATM in Dubuque on the morning of Dec.
 9 and removed later in the afternoon.
 By using these tactics, fraudsters are able to place skimmers on machines and remove them quickly before they are detected by inspections.

 A skimming device is a piece of equipment fraudsters attach over card readers at ATMs or self-service payment kiosks to illegally capture card information.